Climate Risk Atlas/GA/Webster County unified government

-Webster County unified government, GA Risk Profile
+Webster County unified government, GA Drought & Climate Risk Profile

 The primary drivers of climate-related financial risk in Webster County unified government, GA are Drought, Inland Flooding, and Hurricane.
 This area also faces an unusually high intensity for Wildfire compared to national averages.